 Ever since painting my Chippendale desk chair….by hand…with a brush…over the course of several hours…a paint sprayer has been high on my ‘to buy’ list.
 Some of you may recall I have sprayed furniture in the past using our air compressor, though that big, noisy, heavy piece of equipment isn’t something I like to reach for too ....Continue reading….

-This was such a rewarding project.
-If you’ve not new here, you’re probably aware of my involvement in the Re-Love Project and what it’s all about.
-For those of you who don’t know, in short it’s a Feast Watson campaign in collaboration with Salvos Stores which sees eight designers “re-love” a neglected item of furniture ....Continue reading….
+I’m so excited to finally share this!
+If you’re not new here, you’re probably aware of my involvement in the Re-Love Project and what it’s all about.
+For those of you who don’t know, in short it’s a Feast Watson campaign in collaboration with Salvos Stores which sees seven design personalities “re-love” a neglected item of furniture ....Continue reading….